FK Vardar: First Federal League

 The club won its first major trophy in the 1960–61 Yugoslav Cup.

 Many famous players from the region started their careers at Vardar, and their triumph in the Yugoslav Cup was a highlight.
-The leader of that particular generation of players was Andon Dončevski, who later coached the team from 1985 to 1988.
-Due to massive irregularities during the last 34th week of fixtures, the 1985–86 Yugoslav First League season ended notoriously.
-Football Association of Yugoslavia headed by Slavko Šajber voided the last week's results ordering a replay of all 9 fixtures.
-Twelve clubs were docked 6 points due to alleged participation in the match-fixing scandal.
+The leader of that particular generation of players was Andon Dončevski, who later coached the team from 1986 to 1988.
+The 1985–86 Yugoslav First League season ended notoriously due to massive irregularities during the last week of fixtures, as the Football Association of Yugoslavia headed by Slavko Šajber voided the last week's results ordering a replay of all 9 fixtures.
+Twelve clubs were docked 6 points due to alleged participation in a match-fixing scandal.
 All teams agreed to replay their games but FK Partizan, who had won the title with a 4–0 over FK Željezničar Sarajevo, refused, after which the game was awarded 3–0 to FK Željezničar Sarajevo, which gave Red Star Belgrade the title.
 Red Star Belgrade played in the 1986–87 European Cup.
 However, after a sequence of legal processes, the original final table, with FK Partizan as champions, was officially recognized in 1987.
 The following 1986-87 Federal League season saw 10 teams starting with -6 points.
-Vardar Skopje, who had not been deducted 6 points, won the title, and participated in the 1987–88 European Cup, but the points deduction was later annulled after more legal proceedings, and the title was given to FK Partizan, who headed the table with the deduction.
-But for UEFA, Vardar was recognized as a champion.
-In 1986–87 Federal League team had a group of wonderful players, led by the talented Darko Pančev and including Ilija Najdoski, Dragi Kanatlarovski and Vujadin Stanojković.
+Vardar, who had not been deducted 6 points, won the title, and participated in the 1987–88 European Cup, but the points deduction was later overruled after more legal proceedings, and the title was given to FK Partizan, who headed the table without the deduction.
+However, Vardar was recognized as a champion by UEFA, whose team included captain Darko Pančev, Ilija Najdoski, Dragi Kanatlarovski and Vujadin Stanojković.
 FK Vardar went on to spend 33 seasons in the Federal top flight from 1947 to 1992 and is ranked 11th on the all-time table.